zouzhekang/YJYpaper/README.md

 The points in the figure are too scattered with no obvious linear relationship.
 Among regions with similar traditional concepts and fertility rates, Gansu and Fujian show too large a span in domestic violence, indicating this line is not suitable for proving the relationship between concepts and domestic violence.

+5. Missing data without explanation (Figure 2.18 on page 26):

+Figure 2.18 lacks data points for 4 municipalities (Beijing, Shanghai, Tianjin, Chongqing), 2 special administrative regions (Hong Kong, Macao), and 3 provinces/regions (Ningxia, Inner Mongolia, Taiwan), without any explanation.
+This significant data omission not only affects the completeness of the analysis but also reduces the credibility of the research conclusions.

-5. Fatal analytical error (The second-to-last paragraph on page 28):
+6. Fatal analytical error (The second-to-last paragraph on page 28):

 >ϕ ≥ 0 represents the net benefit brought by having children,

 Having children will only result in net expenditures and no gains.
 This fact leads to the complete invalidity of Proposition Two on page 33.

-5. Formula analysis error (seventh line of page 33):
+7. Formula analysis error (seventh line of page 33):

 >The increase is 1/2

 The increase here should be ϕα/2.

-6. Model usage error (page 37):
+8. Model usage error (page 37):

 In Section 4 of the paper, 4.
 Data and Empirical Strategy 4.1.
 Empirical Strategy 4.1.1.
 Empirical Strategy Based on Two-Way Fixed Effects Model.